-With the inrush of settlers also brought a diverse culture to Upper Peninsula.
+The onrush of settlers also brought a diverse culture to Upper Peninsula.
 The Finnish settlers brought with them their love and tradition for saunas.
-It is common to see a sauna built into houses across the U.P. or attached to a camp.
+It is common to see a sauna built into homes across the U.P. or attached to a camp.
 The traditional sauna is made out of cedar wood with a wood-stove and hot rocks to heat the building.
 Another U.P. tradition that was developed out of the mining industry is a local dish known as the pasty.
 The origins are not exactly known, but it was believed that this filling dish was easily brought to work with the miners which is why it became so popular.
 A pasty is traditionally filled with steak, rutabaga and potato wrapped in flaky dough.

 The Upper Peninsula has a lot to offer and something for almost everyone to enjoy.
 Come and experience our unique piece of Michigan for yourself!